C. F. D'Costa

-Cha.
+Charles Francis D'Costa (10 October 1931 – 1992), popularly known as Cha.
 Fra.
-D'Costa was a Konkani poet, dramatist and journalist.
+D'Costa (or Cha.
+Fra.), was a Konkani poet, dramatist, and journalist from Mangalore.

 Early life

-Cha.
-Fra. was born in Mangalore on 10 October 1931 near Marnamikatta as the eldest of four children of Madthabai and Marcel D’Costa.
-He did his primary education in Cascia School and High School in Milagres School where the medium of instruction was English.
+Charles Francis D'Costa was born in Mangalore on 10 October 1931 in the Rosario area (near Marnamikatta) as the eldest of four children of Madthabai and Marcel D’Costa.
+He did his primary education at St. John the Baptist School in Cascia and high school studies at Milagres High School.
+He left his formal studies in 1948.

 He moved to Bombay in 1948 and worked in the Election Commission for the first general election of independent India.
 Later he became an employee of B.E.S.T.

-Konkani journalism
+Career

+Journalism

-He was also editor of Poinnari and later, after leaving Poinnari in 1959, Cha.
+D'Costa began his writing career in the early days contributing to the paper Poinnari, which was edited by V. J. P. Saldanha.
+He later served as the editor of Poinnari around 1959.
+After leaving Poinnari in 1959, Cha.
 Fra.
-D'Costa started Konkani periodicals such as Zag-mag, Vixal Konkonn (1961), Jivit (1983), and Udev (1976).
+D'Costa started Konkani periodicals such as Zag-mag (1956), Vixal Konkonn (1961), Jivit (1983), and Udev (1976).
+As of 1999, he was the editor of Jivit.

+While most of his writing was in the Kannada script, he also contributed to Devanagari periodicals such as Rashtramat, Sunaparant, and Kulagar.

+Literature and Theatre

 He was a playwright who revolutionized Konkani theatre with his one-act plays.
 His plays were at par with European plays, in their substance and content.
 Though, many of his plays were adapted, some of them were better than the original.
 The lyrical beauty of his dialogues gave the plays a unique status of high quality.
 Because he was a progressive thinker, he questioned established values of religion and the state, through all his creative artistic expressions.

-He was a playwright who revolutionized Konkani theatre with his one-act plays.
-His plays were at par with European plays, in their substance and content.
-Though, many of his plays were adapted, some of them were better than the original.
-The lyrical beauty of his dialogues gave the plays a unique status of high quality.
-Because he was a progressive thinker, he questioned established values of religion and the state, through all his creative artistic expressions.
+His writings often utilized satire, irony, and humour to highlight flaws in society.

+His plays have been performed in Goa, Mangalore, Mumbai, and the Gulf countries.
+Several of his works originally in the Kannada script, such as Sunnem Mazor Hansta, Tornem Tornem Mornem, and Soshyache Kan, have been transliterated into the Devanagari script.

+Activism and Music

+D'Costa was instrumental in the establishment of the Mangalore Konkani Bhasha Mandal.
+He served as the President of the 9th All India Konkani Writer's Conference held in Sanquelim in 1987.

+His lyrics were featured in the musical program Mand Sobhan, which became popular from Mangalore to Goa.
+His songs were released on cassettes titled Rang Tarang and Mand Sobhan.